A unique course aimed at providing counselling skills to care professionals

 It is probably becoming clear to you just how useful knowledge of psychology and counselling skills can be in many different professions.

 Other Roles in Psychology and Counselling

-Counselors can work in a range of fields including working with private clients, working in larger organisations, or in most developed countries the health service employs counselors.
+Counsellors can work in a range of fields including working with private clients, working in larger organisations, or in most developed countries the health service employs counsellors.

 However, many people who obtain qualifications and experience in psychology and/or counselling may end up working in other areas.
 This is often because they have chosen to study courses in these fields out of interest but didn't choose to follow it further as a career.
 A background in psychology is useful for work in other areas, such as marketing psychology, industrial psychology, child psychology, ergonomics, or sales and marketing.

 THE ADVANTAGES OF STUDYING WITH ACS

 - You can start the course at any time and study at your own pace.

 - Fit your studies around your own busy lifestyle - we provide full tutor support for all the time you are studying.